airbytehq/airbyte-interop-catalog/catalog/hubspot/examples/dbt_fivetran_compat/README.md

 # Airbyte HubSpot Fivetran Compatibility

 This dbt project provides Fivetran compatibility for Airbyte HubSpot connector.
-It depends on the generated Airbyte HubSpot models and exposes them in a Fivetran-compatible format.
+It depends on the generated Airbyte HubSpot models and exposes them in a Fivetran-interoperable format.

 ## Usage